-- 1978 Began circulation with books for adults and children, books/audio tape sets for children, and large type books. - 1980s Began circulation of audio books for adults and VHS format videos. - 1999 Began circulation of music CDs. - 1999 Began circulation of book discussion kits in a consortium with other regional libraries. - 1999 Began circulation of CD-ROM software and DVDs. - 2002 Began circulation of graphic novels for young adult collection. - 2006 Conducted the first system-wide materials inventory. - May 2006 Began circulation of Leap Frog Leap Pad readers and books with accompanying software cartridges.
-(Discontinued this service in 2009.) - November 2006 Began circulation of E-books, e-audio books, e-music, and efilm (through the Kentucky Libraries Unbound consortium). - May 2007-Began circulation of videogames (Nintendo Wii, Sony PlayStation, and Microsoft X-Box formats). - July 2007 Library hired its first Collection Development Manager.
+1978 - Began circulation with books for adults and children, books/audio tape sets for children, and large type books.

+1980s - Began circulation of audio books for adults and VHS format videos.

+1999 - Began circulation of music CDs.

+1999 - Began circulation of book discussion kits in a consortium with other regional libraries.

+- 1999 Began circulation of CD-ROM software and DVDs. - 2002 Began circulation of graphic novels for young adult collection. - 2006 Conducted the first system-wide materials inventory.

+May 2006 - Began circulation of Leap Frog Leap Pad readers and books with accompanying software cartridges.
+(Discontinued this service in 2009.)

+November 2006 - Began circulation of eBooks, digital audio books, and downloadable music, and videos (through the Kentucky Libraries Unbound consortium).

+May 2007-Began circulation of videogames (Nintendo Wii, Sony PlayStation, and Microsoft X-Box formats).

+July 2007 - Library hired its first Collection Development Manager.